-Regular and External Users on all account types can create Tasks, Folders, and Projects.
+Regular and External Users on all account types can create Tasks, Folders, Projects and Spaces.
 Collaborators can view items that are shared with them.

-Tasks, Folders, and Projects are the three main building blocks in Wrike and you use them to keep track of and organize your work.
+Tasks, Folders, Projects and Spaces are the main building blocks in Wrike and you use them to keep track of and organize your work.
 Below you'll find a description of each item and some best practices around when to use them.

 For tips on how to organize your Folder tree, check out our Create a Folder Structure page.

 Think of tasks as similar to items on a to-do list: they keep track of action items that need to be completed.
-To keep thinks organized, you can add tasks to Folders or Projects.
+To keep things organized, you can add tasks to Folders, Projects or Spaces.
 In addition to being a way to keep track of work that needs to be done, tasks have powerful attributes which help you get your work done:

 - Collaborate with your teammates using the live editor.